-Founded over forty years ago, our range and the complexity of our products has continually evolved, keeping us at the forefront of decorative polystyrene products and props supplied to retail, photography, theatre, film and television sectors.
+Founded over 50 years ago, our range and the complexity of our products has continually evolved, keeping us at the forefront of decorative polystyrene products and props supplied to retail, photography, theatre, film and television sectors.

 With a sound knowledge base, backed by our heritage and experience, we are able to offer more than basic products, we can offer advice and guidance.
 Our personal approach ensures our clients' requirements are understood and their designs brought to life - a complete service from concept to display.